Skip to Content

 About Valladolid, Mexico

-Cathedral in Valladolid, Mexico
+Calzada de los Frailes in Valladolid, Mexico

 The busiest time of year tends to be from January until March.
-If you would like a quieter experience, but still some of the best weather, then December (before Christmas and New Year’s!) is ideal.
+If you would like a quieter experience, but still some of the best weather, then visiting in December (before Christmas and New Year’s!) is ideal.

 The BEST Things to do in Valladolid, Mexico